 The reality is, exercise has never been more appropriate than for people of this age group.
 About half of all declines associated with ageing are the result of a lack in physical activity, and no other activity will benefit you more than exercise.
 As a guide, you should aim to get 30 minutes of exercise every day, which will not only keep your body active, but will deliver an oxygen boost to the brain to keep the brain in optimal health.

-The best way to achieve the recommended exercise time is to look for activities you find interesting and can enjoy with friends.
+The best way to achieve the recommended exercise time is to look for activities you find interesting.
 Ideas include walking, swimming, cycling and weight training also offers a huge range of benefits.
 Not only can weight training help counteract age-related muscle loss, but weight-bearing exercise is also one of the most effective remedies against osteoporosis.
 If exercise is something you don’t particularly enjoy, try performing it in three 10-minute blocks.